 - voluntary work

 The VCAL Achievement Awards are available for high-achieving VCAL students who demonstrate commitment to community service.
-They provide opportunities to further your VCAL studies and support your personal development.
+The awards provide opportunities to further your VCAL studies and your personal development.

-The VCAL Achievement Awards acknowledge the achievements of VCAL students, teachers and partner organisations.
-Information about the awards can be found on the
+The awards also acknowledge the achievements of teachers and partner organisations.